Orabig/remarkable-engineering/README.md

 The spacing is calibrated to the size of the reMarkable's screen.
 Marks that are one centimeter apart on the reMarkable may look different when exported from the device or reMarkable cloud.
+Experimentation (with software version 2.6) indicates that the PDF export option should match the size pretty closely.
+The PNG export will match the size for any program that understands the PNG's embedded DPI.
+The SVG import will not match the dimensions of the tablet's image.

 Installation